coreweave/kubernetes-cloud/virtual-server/examples/python/README.md

 In order to workaround unresolved issue with resource paths in the native python client for kubevirt https://github.com/kubevirt/client-python, we introduced class `KubeVirtClient` for basic operations on kubevirt VirtualMachine resources.

-Class `VSClient` does the basic operation on Vitrual Server controller.
+Class VSClient performs basic operations on the Vitrual Server resource.

 ## Install